 Much like in TTTS, laser surgery will sever the connections between the babies and stop the blood from passing from one to the other.
 Laser surgery is the only causal treatment for TAPS.
 The Solomon technique is used, drawing a line down the placenta and dividing it into 2 (like the story of King Solomon), and cutting the connections between the babies.
 This is usually performed between 16 and 28 weeks.

-One of the biggest limitations for laser surgery with TAPS cases, is that there is no fluid differences.
-This does cause problems for visibility of the of the connections, as well as donors often having a larger placental share.
+One of the biggest limitations for laser surgery with TAPS cases is that there are no fluid differences.
+This does cause problems for visibility of the connections, as well as donors often having a larger placental share.
+In these cases, using Solomon laser surgery, an artificial TTTS environment will be created, giving one baby more fluid so that the vascular equator (or the divide between the babies) is easily seen.
+This does not cause any harm to the babies and will sort itself out without any issues.

 In later pregnancy, this method buys some extra time for the babies.
 The donor is given a blood transfusion in utero.
 This can cause risks for the recipient.